 One hears a lot of this sort of thing at nearly every free agency cycle, so it’s worth a deeper look at the fundamental irrelevance of statements like this about Cleveland and the Browns.

 First, of course, it should be acknowledged that Manningham and Mincey are getting at something true and important when they refer to the ineptitude of an organization that has been the league’s biggest embarrassment for more than a decade, and still amazingly has no better option than Colt McCoy on the horizon at the game’s most important position.
 But this is something that should theoretically be fixable with consistent competent management.

 What’s much more troubling is the idea that the Browns face an uphill battle not because of factors within management’s control, but instead due to the intrinsic qualities of the City of Cleveland.

 The first response to this is that anybody who wouldn’t come to Cleveland because of the weather is exactly the opposite of the kind of person the Browns should want to play for them, so Browns fans should probably be thankful that Manningham, among whomever else, so effectively self-selects here.
 More generally, we know that only folks on the rightward slope of the bell curves that measure realness, imperviousness, irrepressiblity, etc. will be able to fully appreciate a place like Cleveland, so to say we’re not talking about the majority here is an understatement.

 But what some see as a weakness here is much better viewed as a strength.
-Of course it’s harder to find the kind of person who’s cut out to thrive in Cleveland, just like it’s harder to find geniuses than it is to find morons.
+Of course it’s harder to find the kind of person who’s cut out to thrive in Cleveland, just like it’s harder to find geniuses than the average.
 But once you’ve found enough of these folks, the force you’ve assembled will be exponentially more formidable.